(Updated March 2017)

 Units 2&3 of Southern California Edison’s San Onofre Nuclear Generating Station (SONGS) had been shut down since January 2012 because of faults in their new steam generators supplied by Mitsubishi Heavy Industries and installed over 2009-11.
 A Nuclear Regulatory Commission investigation team pointed to "faulty computer modelling" and "manufacturing issues" as contributing to the rapid deterioration of the steam generator tubing.
 In total some 386 tubes had thinned by more than 35% from their original state – a level that required mandatory plugging – while hundreds more were plugged as a precaution.
 Each steam generator contains 9727 tubes and is designed to cope with the loss of some of these throughout its 30-40 year life, however the speed of degradation since 2010 was surprising and was said to be a possible safety issue if a large failure were to suddenly occur.
 Both units remained shut down with no clear timetable for their return to service, taking 2150 MWe net offline.
 Despite three independent engineering reviews confirming the steam generators’ safety at 70% capacity, the NRC delayed giving approval for this for some eight months.
 Hence in June 2013 SC Edison decided to retire them permanently due to the regulatory delay and uncertainty in bringing the 40-year old units back into service.
 Fuel was removed by mid-July 2013.

 In October 2015 the owners of SONGS reached a $400 million settlement with Nuclear Electric Insurance Limited for outages caused by the failures of the replacement steam generators.
 SCE said it continued to pursue arbitration claims against MHI and Mitsubishi Nuclear Energy Systems for failure of the steam generators.
+In March 2017 the International Chamber of Commerce awarded $125 million – the warranty liability limit in the original contract – to SCE and the 22% minority owners, less $58 million legal fees and costs to be paid to MHI.
+SCE ended up with $52 million from the warranty claim.

 The plant is midway between Los Angeles and San Diego, and played an important role in grid stability for the ISO.
 With both San Onofre units off line since January 2012, California's wholesale electricity prices have suffered.
 The US Energy Information Administration (EIA) reported a 59% increase in wholesale power prices in the state over the first half of 2013, which it ascribed largely to the extended outages at the two units.
 The situation also caused a "large and unusual" separation in power prices between the northern and southern Californian electricity grids, which have historically tracked each other closely.

 The ISO reported in April 2013 that wholesale power prices in California were stable in 2012, with a 30% drop in average natural gas prices being balanced by San Onofre nuclear units being offline and less hydro power.
 The average wholesale cost in California's $8.4 billion power market in 2012 was $35.69 per megawatt-hour.
-However, adjusted for gas prices, California those prices jumped 28% in 2012 to about $42 per MWh from $33 /MWh in 2011.
+However, adjusted for gas prices, California prices jumped 28% in 2012 to about $42 per MWh from $33 /MWh in 2011.
 This was attributed to higher average and peak summer loads, with lower in-state hydroelectric generation, outages of the San Onofre nuclear station, and increased congestion within the ISO.
 Congestion drove real-time market revenue imbalance charges to $186 million, more than five times the $28 million in 2011, the ISO said.
-Without San Onofre's 2,150 MWe, the state relies on more expensive natural gas-fired generation, which provided 45% of the electricity generated in-state in 2011.
+Without San Onofre's 2,150 MWe, the state relied on more expensive natural gas-fired generation, which provided 45% of the electricity generated in-state in 2011.
 Large hydro and nuclear provided 18% each in 2011.

 California power consumption rose 2.9% in 2012 to 234.9 billion kilowatt-hours, the highest since 2008 because of warmer weather and a recovering economy, according to the ISO.
 In 2011 generation plus imports totaled 285 billion kWh, including: 90.8 gas, 36.7 nuclear, 42.7 hydro, 12.9 geothermal, 8.6 wind and solar, 5.8 biomass, according to California Energy Commission data.